-“Hi Fawn!” exclaimed Jenny Hansen, seeing her best friend out in the field.
+“Hi Fawn!” exclaimed Heather Hansen, seeing her best friend out in the field.

-“Hi Jenny!” exclaimed Fawn, holding a parcel behind his back.
+“Hi Heather!” exclaimed Fawn, holding a parcel behind his back.

 “I don’t have anything,” said Fawn.

-“Yes you do,” said Jenny.
+“Yes you do,” said Heather.
 “What is behind your back?”

 “This is a present for Spot,” said Fawn.

 “Valentine’s Day chocolates,” said Fawn.

 “Gee,” said Fawn, wiping a bead of sweat from his forehead.
 “It sure is warm here today.”

 “Yes, it is unseasonably warm,” said Heather.
 “You’d better put those chocolates inside the fridge and out of the heat or they are going to melt.”